 Preheat the oven to 350 degrees.

 Set out two mixing bowls.
 Sift or sieve the flour, cocoa powder, baking powder, baking soda and salt in one bowl.
 Whisk together the sugar, milk, eggs, butter and vanilla.
-Whisk the wet ingredients and dry ingredients together until the batter is smooth.
+Whisk the wet ingredients and dry ingredients together just until the batter is fairly smooth.

 You are going to have about 4 cups of batter.
 Put your hand inside a large ziplock bag and place one point down on the bottom of in a tall glass and fold the bag out over the sides.
 Spoon half of the batter into the bag.
 Zip it shut and cut a 3/4″ piece off the point.
 Squeeze out the batter in a circular motion into the prepared pan, going around twice until the mold is about 3/4’s full.
 (I like to shake the pan back and forth to make the batter smooth and this way I am able to see if they are all evenly full.)